OmniBrew/sw5e-data/data/powers/mass-hysteria.md

       unit: minute
     range:
       short: 120
-    concentration: True
+    concentration: true
 ---
 Drawing on the deepest fears of a group of creatures, you create illusory creatures in their minds, manifesting their worst nightmares as an implacable threat visible only to them.
-Each creature in a 30-footradius sphere is frightened for the duration of the power.
+Each creature in a 30-foot-radius sphere is frightened for the duration of the power.
 At the end of each of the frightened creature's turns, it must succeed on a Wisdom saving throw or take 5d10 psychic damage.
 On a successful save, the power ends for that creature.
-This power has no e􀃠ect on droids or constructs.
+This power has no effect on droids or constructs.